Dr4goniez/ip-wiki/README.md

 ![Intellisense for Wikipedia projects.](https://raw.githubusercontent.com/Dr4goniez/ip-wiki/refs/heads/main/assets/Intellisense_wiki.png)

 ## Class showcases
-This library has two main classes: the [IP](https://dr4goniez.github.io/ip-wiki/classes/IP.html) class and the static [IPUtil](https://dr4goniez.github.io/ip-wiki/classes/IPUtil.html) class:
+This library provides two main classes: the [IP](https://dr4goniez.github.io/ip-wiki/classes/IP.html) class and the static [IPUtil](https://dr4goniez.github.io/ip-wiki/classes/IPUtil.html) class:
 * Use the `IP` class when you need to repeatedly manipulate the same IP address.
 This is more efficient than using `IPUtil`, as it avoids re-parsing the IP string.
 * Use the `IPUtil` class for one-off manipulations (i.e. when you don’t need to instantiate a class).